Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: The standard model and its zero point energy

 \subsection{Electric field as partner in zero point energy condensation}

 In the plasma of galaxies and clusters, the first actors are the free charges.
-The electrons, protons and ions occur at high density and in principle compensate each other.
+The electrons, protons and ions occur at high density $\sim 0.01/\cm^3$, and in principle compensate each other.
 Small local mismatches produce an electric field with its negative longitudinal pressure, which has to be compensated by the ZPE in the way prescribed by the Einstein equations.
-Hereto, we view the ZPE as a dynamical quantity: energy stored in the vacuum can flow and partly condense on mass concentrations such as black holes, galaxies and clusters.
+Hereto, we view the ZPE as a dynamical quantity: energy stored in the aether can flow and partly condense on mass concentrations such as black holes, galaxies and clusters.
 The free charges are not an accidental property; they provide a skeleton to which the ZPE is attached.
-In reverse, the locally available amount of ZPE sets the strength of the electric field by enforcing a proper but small mismatch between the plus and minus charges.

 Together, the ZPE and the electric field form a {\it scaffold}, a large correlated structure, for normal matter.
-Terming their combination ``electro-zero-point energy" (EZPE), it constitutes our proposal for the dark matter.
+It constitutes our {\it proposal for the dark matter}, which gets supported by various arguments.

 {\arabic{section}}